lubert/chess.ts/docs/chess.ts.chess.deletecomment.md

 ## Chess.deleteComment() method

-Delete and return the comment for a position, if it exists.
+Delete and return the comment for a position in the current branch, it exists.

 <b>Signature:</b>